- Share this article on Facebook

 “The Dudesons have balls where there should be brains, and I am honored to be doing a show with them,” Knoxville said.

-The second series is "MTV's Parkour Challenge," which aired as a one-hour special in October.
+The second series is “MTV’s Parkour Challenge,” which aired as an one-hour special in October.
 Parkour is a foot race through a cluttered urban environment where racers scale obstacles (opening action scene of “Casino Royale,” etc).